Uniformizing The Moduli Stacks of Global G-Shtukas: Abstract

 \section{Abstract}

-This is the second in a sequence of two articles, in which we propose to view the moduli stacks of global $\FG$-shtukas as function field analogs for Shimura varieties.
-Here $\FG$ is a parahoric Bruhat-Tits group scheme over a smooth projective curve, and global $\FG$-shtukas are generalizations of Drinfeld shtukas and analogs of abelian varieties with additional structure.
-We prove that the moduli stacks of global $\FG$-shtukas are algebraic Deligne-Mumford stacks.
+This is the second in a sequence of articles, in which we explore moduli stacks of global $\FG$-shtukas, the function field analogs for Shimura varieties.
+Here $\FG$ is a flat affine group scheme of finite type over a smooth projective curve $C$ over a finite field.
+Global $\FG$-shtukas are generalizations of Drinfeld shtukas and analogs of abelian varieties with additional structure.
+We prove that the moduli stacks of global $\FG$-shtukas are algebraic Deligne-Mumford stacks separated and locally of finite type.
 They generalize various moduli spaces used by different authors to prove instances of the Langlands program over function fields.
-In the first article we explained the relation between global $\FG$-shtukas and local $\BP$-shtukas, which are the function field analogs of $p$-divisible groups, and we proved the existence of Rapoport-Zink spaces for local $\BP$-shtukas.
-In the present article we use these spaces to (partly) uniformize the moduli stacks of global $\FG$-shtukas.
+In the first article we explained the relation between global $\FG$-shtukas and local $\BP$-shtukas, which are the function field analogs of $p$-divisible groups.
+Here $\BP$ is the base change of $\FG$ to the complete local ring at a point of $C$.
+When $\BP$ is smooth with connected reductive generic fiber we proved the existence of Rapoport-Zink spaces for local $\BP$-shtukas.
+In the present article we use these spaces to (partly) uniformize the moduli stacks of global $\FG$-shtukas for smooth $\FG$ with connected fibers and reductive generic fiber.
+This is our main result.
+It has applications to the analog of the Langlands-Rapoport conjecture for our moduli stacks.

 {\it Mathematics Subject Classification (2000)\/}: 11G09, (11G18, 14L05)